Zuzana Navarová

 Zuzana Navarová de Tejada (18 June 1959 – 7 December 2004) was a Czech singer and songwriter.
-She began her career in the early 1980s as a member of Nerez, and gradually become one of the most significant personalities of the Czech folk and world music scene.
+She began her career in the early 1980s as a member of Nerez, and gradually became one of the most significant personalities of the Czech folk and world music scene.
 Her style was partially inspired by Latin American music.

 Biography

 Navarová studied Spanish and Czech language at the Faculty of Arts and Philosophy of the Charles University in Prague.
 A part of her studies Navarová spent in Havana, Cuba where she took music inspiration for her later career.
 Following her studies she began to work as a teacher.
 At the end of the 1980s, together with fellow musicians from Nerez, she studied also at the Prague Conservatory.
 Although she began her music career as a student, with the band Výlety, her breakthrough only came in early 1980s, when she joined Nerez.
 She met co-founding members of Nerez, Zdeněk Vřešťál and Vít Sázavský, during her studies in Prague.
 The performances with the band brought her first critical acclaim and popularity.
 In 1982, she won the best singer award at the festival Vokalíza in Prague.